-For - The proposal reflects acceptable practice and is in the long-term interests of shareholders and other stakeholders of the company.
+For - The proposal reflects acceptable practice and is in the long-term interests of the company or the shareholders or other stakeholders of the company.

-Abstain\- Coronation will only abstain where due to lack of time and/or appropriate information we are not able to accurately assess the impact of a specific resolution.
+Abstain- Coronation will only abstain where due to lack of time and/or appropriate information or for any other reason we are not able to accurately assess the impact of a specific resolution.

-Oppose - The proposal does not reflect acceptable practice and is not in the long-term interests of shareholders and other stakeholders of the company.
+Oppose - The proposal does not reflect acceptable practice and is not in the long-term interests of the company or the shareholders or other stakeholders of the company.

-Any decision to vote against management or abstain is followed up by a letter or telephone call to management explaining the reasons for doing so, to the extent this has not already been addressed as part of pre-voting engagement with the company.
+Any decision to vote against a resolution or abstain may be followed up by a letter or telephone call to management explaining the reasons for doing so, to the extent this has not already been addressed as part of pre-voting engagement with the company.

-\ Where relevant, Coronation's investment team will not abstain from proxy voting in respect of companies related to the Coronation group, as this may not necessarily be in the best interests of its clients.
+Where relevant, Coronation's investment team will not abstain from proxy voting in respect of companies related to the Coronation group, as this may not necessarily be in the best interests of its clients.
 The proxy voting decision must be arrived at through the normal procedures in accordance with this Policy and must not be influenced in any way by management or directors of Coronation.
 To avoid any perceived conflicts of interest, non-investment team management and all Coronation directors are prohibited from discussing the matter with the investment team members tasked with arriving at the proxy voting decision.